lukePeavey/quotable/README.md

 # Quotable

+**⚠ Announement (Sept 19 2019)**

+Due to an issue with the DNS hosting provider, the API is temporarily down.
+The issue has been resolved and the API should be back up in the next 24 to 48 hours.
+Sorry for the inconvience!

+---

 _A REST API for famous quotes_

 I originally built this for a freeCodeCamp project, and decided to publish for others to use as well.
 The database currently includes over 1500 quotes by 800 authors.

 ## Table of contents:

 - [Get a random quote](#get-random-quote)
 - [Search quotes](#search-quotes-beta)
 - [Search authors](#search-authors-beta)